Skip to main content

 The good news: In the past five years, 10% more people say art and history museums are "welcoming to people like me," a study notes.
 The challenge, though, is getting them to come inside — and come back.
 All on tighter-than-ever budgets.

-We get it.
-Zoe Marketing & Communications has helped market museums in southeast Michigan and Chicagoland for 35+ years.
-We understand the fluidity of your audience and the nuance of connecting with them.
+Here at Zoe Marketing & Communications, we understand the fluidity of your audience and the nuance of connecting with them.

 So, what are the best digital marketing strategies for museums?
 In this blog, we'll cover: